 Yet another source of evidence for student learning in the philosophy major is the outstanding performance of philosophy majors at HURF (Humanities Undergraduate Research Forum).
 HURF began in 2000 and was held for four consecutive years: 2000, 2001, 2002, and 2003.
 It was then discontinued until this past spring (2008), when it was reborn with renewed energy and commitment from humanities faculty.
 An independent screening committee comprised of one faculty member from each of the humanities disciplines evaluates HURF submissions.
-Of the five HURFs held to date, philosophy majors have been awarded top prize in three and second prize in one.
+Of the seven HURFs held to date, philosophy majors have been awarded top prize in five, second prize in two, and third prize in one.
 Philosophy majors awarded recognition at HURF include:

-- Dustin Clark, "Nietzsche's Metaphysical Error" (2008, first place). - Katherine Guin, "Establishing Values: Nietzsche and the Relationship of Truth to Values" (2003, first place). - Robert Lininger, "Passion and Paradox: An Investigation of Kierkegaard's View of Faith" (2002, second place). - Christopher Wood, "The Ontological Argument: 1000 Years of Debate" (2001, first place).
+- Adam Moderow, "Shooting the Moon" (2010, first place). - McKenzie VanBeest, "The Identity of One: Personal Identity in Science Fiction" (2010, second place). - Klay Baynar, "Nietzsche on the Values of Religion" (2009, first place). - Tom Fowle, "Deterministic Utilitarianism" (2009, third place) - Dustin Clark, "Nietzsche's Metaphysical Error" (2008, first place). - Katherine Guin, "Establishing Values: Nietzsche and the Relationship of Truth to Values" (2003, first place). - Robert Lininger, "Passion and Paradox: An Investigation of Kierkegaard's View of Faith" (2002, second place). - Christopher Wood, "The Ontological Argument: 1000 Years of Debate" (2001, first place).